Junhaochia/Junhaochia.github.io/index.md

 description: Truly my home.
 ---
 # Theres nothing to see here. owO
- > There a millions things that you can do right now but you chose to be here.
+ > There are millions of things that you can do right now but you chose to be here.
  > -Junɇ

 ### Things you could have done instead.